 “The Boxing Day sales are pretty much dead,” Roberts added.
 “Black Friday and Cyber Monday illustrate Christmas sales are starting earlier and earlier.
 There is a possibility prices will just keep on dropping in the run-up to Christmas.
 This makes the Boxing Day sales incredibly diluted.”

 In other countries, Boxing Day celebrations are more literal.
-Some former British colonies in Africa and the Caribbean celebrate the holiday with prizefighting events.
+Some nations in Africa and the Caribbean that used to be British colonies celebrate the holiday with prizefighting events.

 Ireland sometimes refers to December 26 as Wren Day, a nod to an old tradition in which poor children would kill a wren, then sell the feathers to neighbors for good luck.
 In today’s celebrations, the wren is fake.